Crafty Cathy

 Twinkle sweater, baby sized!

-Posted by craftycathy on May 19, 2009
+Posted by 2ton Inspired on May 19, 2009

 Starting my baby on a fashion kick early I wanted to find a cute, girly and modern sweater to knit.
 After looking through countless baby patterns I ended up looking through Twinkles Weekend Knits and knew I had found the sweater.
 The Cloudburst Cardigan.